ankitkp4056/FeRoSA/README.md

-# --FeRoSA_Readme--
+# FeRoSA: Faceted Recommendation System for Scientific Articles

 ## Introduction

--->A​ ​smart​ ​recommendation​ ​engine​ ​should​ ​be​ ​able​ ​to​ ​organize​ ​the​ ​recommended papers​ ​into​ ​multiple​ ​facets/tags​ ​such​ ​as​ ​background,​ ​alternative​ ​approaches, methods​ ​and​ ​comparison.
+A​ ​smart​ ​recommendation​ ​engine​ ​should​ ​be​ ​able​ ​to​ ​organize​ ​the​ ​recommended papers​ ​into​ ​multiple​ ​facets/tags​ ​such​ ​as​ ​background,​ ​alternative​ ​approaches, methods​ ​and​ ​comparison.

--->This module uses​ ​the​ ​AAN​ ​dataset​ ​which​ ​is​ ​an​ ​assemblage​ ​of​ ​all​ ​papers​ ​included​ ​in ACL2​ ​publication​ ​venue​ ​and​ ​categorize​ ​the​ ​citation​ ​links​ ​based​ ​on​ ​their occurrence​ ​in​ ​various​ ​sections​ ​of​ ​the​ ​paper.
+This module uses​ ​the​ ​AAN​ ​dataset​ ​which​ ​is​ ​an​ ​assemblage​ ​of​ ​all​ ​papers​ ​included​ ​in ACL2​ ​publication​ ​venue​ ​and​ ​categorize​ ​the​ ​citation​ ​links​ ​based​ ​on​ ​their occurrence​ ​in​ ​various​ ​sections​ ​of​ ​the​ ​paper.

 ## Overview: